 How to calculate net carbs

 Net carbs is a calculation representing mostly just the starches and sugars in a food after some fiber and sugar alcohol contents have been subtracted.
-Some types of carbohydrates do not affect blood sugar in the body as much as others, so the thought is that net carbs only account for carbs that do affect blood sugar.
+Some types of carbohydrates do not affect blood sugar in the body as much as others, so the thought is that net carbs only account for carbs that affect blood sugar.

 To calculate net carbs, first subtract all of the insoluble fiber (if listed) from the total carbs and total fiber.
 If more than 5 grams of total fiber remain, you can also subtract half of the remaining fiber from total carbs.
 Then look at the sugar alcohols.
 If there are more than 5 grams of sugar alcohols, subtract half that amount from the total carbohydrates.
 If erythritol is the only sugar alcohol listed, you may not subtract any sugar alcohols.